wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    "Cubbyhole" is an American phrase for a small safe place allocated to each individual.

    Even the root account cannot read the contents of an individual cubbyhole.
-   -- <a target="_blank" href="https://cloudacademy.com/course/hashicorp-vault/hashicorp-vault-cubbyhole/">COURSE at CloudAcademy.com</a>
+   -- see <a target="_blank" href="https://cloudacademy.com/course/hashicorp-vault/hashicorp-vault-cubbyhole/">COURSE at CloudAcademy.com</a>

    4. Rather than exposing the client token during transmission, for safe delivery to the Web App, Vault has a <strong>Trusted Orchestrator</strong> figuratively <strong>"wrap"</strong> that secret within a short-lived single-use token.